-Forecast of Main Hawaiian Islands Deep-7 Bottomfish Catch
+Update on Main Hawaiian Islands Deep-7 Bottomfish Catch

-To ensure the TAC is not exceeded, the Pacific Islands Fisheries Science Center (PIFSC), in cooperation with the State of Hawaii Division of Aquatic Resources (HDAR), monitors the catch of Deep-7 bottomfish during the annual fishing season.
-PIFSC analyzes catch records submitted by fishermen to HDAR and NOAA Fisheries and uses them, along with other information, to forecast the cumulative catch of Deep-7 bottomfish and the date when the catch will reach the TAC limit.
-As the season unfolds, forecasting activity intensifies, the forecasts are updated frequently and the most current forecast is posted on this web page.
+To ensure the ACL is not exceeded, the Pacific Islands Fisheries Science Center (PIFSC), in cooperation with the State of Hawaii Division of Aquatic Resources (HDAR), monitors the catch of Deep-7 bottomfish during the annual fishing season.
+PIFSC analyzes catch records submitted by fishermen to HDAR and NOAA Fisheries and uses them, along with other information, to evaluate the likelihood of reaching the limit.
+This information is used by the NOAA Fisheries Pacific Islands Regional Office to establish regulations ending the fishing season, if necessary.

 The Deep-7 bottomfish fishery in the main Hawaiian Islands reopened on 1 September 2013.
 The fishery is being monitored by the State of Hawaii and PIFSC using reports of commercial and non-commercial catch and landings (http://www.hawaiibottomfish.info/images/mhibf1213.gif [0.1 MB]).

 For current fishery status information please also see: http://www.fpir.noaa.gov/SFD/SFD_regs_3.html.